 Zinc:

-• Produces collagen, an essential The collagen in this plant plays a vital role in wound healing and tissue repair.
+- It produces collagen, an essential component of this plant, which plays a vital role in wound healing and tissue repair.

 Magnesium:

-• Magnesium is necessary for the functioning various enzymes that play a role in wound healing.
+- Magnesium is necessary for the functioning of various enzymes that play a role in wound healing.

 Benefits of Working with a Dietician for Diabetes Wound Healing

-• Individualized Nutritional Plan: Diabetic patients' nutritional needs can be assessed by a dietitian for wound healing.
+- Nutritional Plan: A dietitian can assess a diabetic patient’s nutritional needs for wound healing.
 Nutrient-rich foods, portion control, and hydration management may be recommended to optimize healing and prevent complications.

-• Monitoring and Adjustment: A dietitian can monitor the progress of wound healing and adjust the nutritional plan accordingly.
-Medication changes, physical activity levels, and overall health status may change the needs of patients.
+- Monitoring and Adjustment: A dietitian can monitor the progress of wound healing and adjust the nutritional plan accordingly.
+Medication changes, physical activity levels, and overall health status may change the needs of patients over time.

 Consult with a registered dietitian if you have diabetes and a wound to learn more about working together to promote healing.